DevOpsGH/Simple-Registration-ASP.Net-SQL/README.md

-# How To Setup This is Project
+# How To Setup This Project?
  Minimum Visual Studio 15 is Required to run this Project.
-This Project is Created in Visual Studio 15 using C# as Front-End and Designing and SQL as Backend.
+This Project is Created in Visual Studio 15 using C# as Front-End and Designing and SQL Server as Backend.
 This Project is Window Based.
 So this Project only runs in windows.
 Simple Flat UI Based with Moveable Borderless Form.

 # Attributes Used